 How it works:

 -Call one of our health centers to make an appointment.
-Tell them you want to apply for the Family Planning Benefit Program
+Tell them you want to apply for the Family Planning Benefit Program.

 If you qualify, you could get:

-FREE tubal or vasectomy
+FREE Tubal or Vasectomy

-FREE STD treatment
+FREE STD Testing and Treatment

-FREE colposcopy/cryosurgery/LEEP (follow-up for abnormal pap smear)
+FREE Colposcopy/Cryosurgery/LEEP (follow-up procedures for abnormal pap smear)

 What about insurance?